dgaydukov/concurrent-queue/README.md

 Before going into multithreaded environment, it's useful to understand how we can write queue code in single-threaded environment.
 Generally it's considered a best practice approach, before starting to write any concurrent code, understand how it's supposed to work in single thread environment.
 So we would add simple queue implementation here.

 ### Blocking queue implementation
+Blocking programming is quite simple.
+We use locks to get exclusive access for block of code, and only one thread at a time can access it.
+This simplifies code, because it can be used by all possible scenario from single producer, single consumer all the way to multiple producers multiple consumers (for non-blocking you may have 4 different classes).
+The code is quite straight-forward.
+You can take look into [BoundedArrayBlockingQueue](/src/main/java/com/java/queue/blocking/BoundedArrayBlockingQueue.java) to see how it works.
+Basically we use `ReentrantLock` with 2 conditions for `put/take` methods.
+Lock ensures that only 1 thread at a time can access any of 3 methods of `put/take/size`.
+And conditions with `await/signal` keeps threads waiting for element.

 ### Non blocking queue implementation